zicofarry/zicofarry/README.md

 <p align="center">
   Welcome to my GitHub profile!
 I'm a <strong>CTF Player</strong> with a passion for <strong>Cyber Security</strong> and <strong>Cryptography</strong>. <br>
-  I'm an Undergraduae Student of Computer Science at <strong>Universitas Pendidikan Indonesia</strong>.
+  I'm an Undergraduate Student of Computer Science at <strong>Universitas Pendidikan Indonesia</strong>.
 </p>

 ---